10 Business Analyst Performance Goals

 Consider starting a ‘lunch and learn’ with your fellow BAs.
 This doesn’t have to require a lot of time if you use available resources to structure these sessions.
 For example, one of our readers hosted monthly meetings to discuss these 53 tips for discovering all the requirements and share best practices.

-Goal #8 – Take on Non-BA Responsibilities
+Performance Goal #8 – Take on Non-Business Analyst Responsibilities

 If you’d eventually like to move out of business analysis or up into a BA leadership role, it’s important to diversify your work experience and build skills that are not formally part of the business analysis toolkit.
-You can do this by looking for new responsibilities outside your current work.
-Ripe options include project management, technical architecture, business process analysis, or product ownership.
+You can do this by looking for new responsibilities outside your current work, or taking on hybrid business analyst roles.

 On the other hand, if you’d like to stay within business analysis for the foreseeable future, consider looking at how you can take on new senior business analyst responsibilities.
 Pay the most attention to areas where you can increase the value BAs add to projects or solve current issues that are holding your organization back.

-Goal #10 – Get Involved
+Performance Goal #10 – Get Involved

 The business analysis profession is a thriving and open community that welcomes professionals from all kinds of career backgrounds, industries, and career levels.
 It’s never too early to get involved.
 Check for a local IIBA Chapter meeting to attend (most allow non-members to attend for a nominal fee) or get involved virtually.

-One Rule of Thumb When Goal Setting
+3 Rules of Thumb When Setting Performance Goals

-One of the most common goal setting mistakes I see is that an individual’s performance goals focus solely on new initiatives and extra work.
-The vast majority of your time will be invested in your assigned projects or day-to-day work.
-Instead of looking at performance goals as things to do that are above and beyond work as normal, look at how you can transform the work you are doing anyway into a professional development opportunity.
+2. Instead of looking at performance goals as things to do that are above and beyond work as normal, look at how you can transform the work you are doing anyway into a professional development opportunity.

 Sign up for weekly updates and access to the FREE Quick Start to Success workshop: